hli226/mvnimpute/README.md

 `marg.plot`: draws marginal density plot for each variable.

-`multiple.imputation`: implements multiple imputation for missing and censored data, have to perform on the complete data.
+`multiple.imputation`: multiply imputes data with missing and censored values.

+`single_imputation`: singly imputes missing data.

-`conv.plot`: draws trace plot of the parameters from the multiple imputation.
+`conv.plot`: draws convergence plot of the parameters from the multiple imputation.

-`avg.plot`: draws trace plot of the averaged values of the parameters from the multiple imputation.
+`avg.plot`: draws convergence plot of the averaged values of the parameters from the multiple imputation.

 `acf.calc`: calculates the autocorrelation values and draws ACF plots.

-`nhanes.dat`: 2011 - 2016 NHANES demographics, PCB measurements, and
-heavy metal pollutants data.
+`nhanes.dat`: A subset of the 1999-2004 NHANES data with selected variables including diastolic blood pressure, gender, age and body mass index.

 For detailed instructions on using the package and a walk-through example, please refer to the vignette downloaded with the package.
 Once